collinhover/kaiopua/plans/README.md

 Kaiopua

 ####Summary
-A young boy, lost at sea in his canoe, is found by a dying whale and offered a deal: the whale will save the boy, but the boy must save the whale.
-To this end, the boy may live happily on the whale, but in return must cultivate plantlife on the whale's surface to return the whale to health.
+A young boy, lost at sea in his canoe, is found by a dying whale and offered a deal: the boy may live happily on the whale, but in return must cultivate plantlife on the whale's surface to return the whale to health.

 ##Game Overview
 Players live through a series of days, where each day they are given a supply of plants which can be used to heal a neglected area, or field, on the whale's surface